-Multifamily Tax Exemption Boundary 8.
-The Upper Main Street Target Area depicted on Map 8 below.
-Projects in this target area must ORDINANCE - 20 meet the zoning requirements of the underlying zoning district as well as the market-rate or income-based requirements under section 3.22.040 (D)(9)(a) Map 8: Upper Main Street Target Area
+8. The Upper Main Street Target Area depicted on Map 8 below.
+Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the market rate or income-based requirements under VMC 3.22.040(D)(9)(a):